nova-shtrikman/tp6/README.md

-# tp6
+# tp5
-Tiny Project 6 for DTC 477
+for DTC 477 tiny project 5